Do Economic Sanctions Work?

 What are the Alternatives to Sanctions?

-The challenge isandhellip;what is the alternative?
+Is there an alternative to sanctions?
 While effectiveness of sanctions is limited; they are a better alternative to war.
 Wherever possible, improved relations built on commerce and diplomacy in theory should be part of the equation because all parties would benefit.
-However, I realize that I am naandiuml;ve to believe this is feasible when a country's leadership does not respect the rights of others.
+However, I realize that it would be naive to believe this is feasible when a country's leadership does not respect the rights of others.
 Implementation of sanctions should strive to be multilateral.
 Enforcement is needed, and countries who choose not to directly support the sanctions should be dissuaded from helping the sanctioned country achieve its primary objective.
 Finally, economic sanctions are more effective when they have specific attainable objectives with a "reward" for good behavior, where a leader recognizes that a change in behavior is a viable option.
 Read our lesson, Supply and Demand – The Costs and Benefits of Restricting Supply

 to learn more.